 My personal goal is to increase the efficiency of my work, and the cost-savings of nonprofits with which I work.
 Toward this end, I have greatly enjoyed and appreciated the availability of attractive newsletter templates from Microsoft Office.

 The first two newsletter links I share below were created with the help of Microsoft Office templates.
-They were both posted as pdf files online for public download, and printed by a print shop on glossy paper for physical distribution.
-The third newsletter was created with iContact.
-I have also done extensive newsletter work with MailChimp.
+They were both posted as pdf files online for public download, and printed by a print shop on glossy paper for U.S. Postal Service and physical distribution.
+The third and fourth newsletters were created with iContact, and the final example with MailChimp.

 - The Daughters of The Republic of Texas (Austin)